ayaantyagi/mental-health-app/README.md

-# 🧠 Mental Health Web App
+# 🧠 Deep Learning Techniques for Accurate and Continuous Emotion Detection in Mental Health Applications

 A Django-based web application to support **mental wellness** — daily mood tracking, curated resources, and community support.